-No employee engagement strategy is going to be one size fits all, so your plan will depend on your company context and team challenges.
-And just like teams, business goals, and strategies evolve over time, so do levels of employee engagement.
+Just as teams, business goals, and strategies evolve and fluctuate over time, so do levels of engagement.
 That’s why a great employee engagement action plan isn’t just a one-time thing.
-Once you start taking action to improve engagement on your team, it becomes a regular part of maintaining team health.
+Once you start taking action to improve engagement on your team, it becomes a regular part of maintaining team health and well-being.

-Building an action plan for engagement is an important step in improving employee morale and job satisfaction.
-Create the best engagement plan for your team with the tips outlined below.
+Building an action plan to keep your employees engaged is an important step in improving employee morale and job satisfaction.
+Learn how to create the best employee engagement plan for your team with the steps outlined below.

-Once you’ve sent out an employee survey and collected your employee feedback, your next step is to analyze the results.
-Look through your survey results and choose a couple of areas to emphasize.
-This way, you can zero in on specific metrics that could go a long way for your team members, rather than spreading your focus in too many directions.
+Once you’ve sent out your engagement surveys and collected your employee feedback, your next step is to narrow down your areas of focus.
+Look through your results, choose a couple of areas to emphasize, and try narrowing it down to one metric if you can.
+This way, you can zero in on specific pain points or opportunities for improvement that could go a long way for your team, rather than spreading your focus in too many directions.

 Remember that less is more when deciding which metrics to prioritize.
 The narrower your focus is, the more opportunity you have to make positive, impactful changes.
 If you’re unsure where to start, pay attention to the results that have the highest and/or lowest percentages, or focus on the metrics that tend to fluctuate more.